"The Expert Authority You Can Trust"

 FTC Disclaimer: We do receive financial compensation for some of the products we recommend and personally sell, including Amazon on qualified products.

-The invasive candidal diseases caused by the emerging pathogens of the Candida species have resulted in serious morbidity and mortality all over the world.
-A lot is known in context to the pathogenic Candida albicans and how it affects us.
-Although C. albicans remains the leading contributor towards fungal invasive candida infections, there are a few non-C. albicans Candida species which demand attention due to their rising pathogenicity.
-This article will brief you about one such non-C. albicans species- Candida parapsilosis.
+The invasive candidal diseases caused by the emerging pathogens such as Candida parapsilosis have resulted in serious morbidity and mortality all over the world.
+Adequate information is available in context to the pathogenic Candida albicans and how it affects us.
+Although C. albicans remains the leading contributor towards fungal invasive Candida infections, non-C. albicans Candida species like Candida parapsilosis also demand attention owing to their rising pathogenicity.
+Let’s learn more about this species.

 Candida parapsilosis is one of the leading causes of candidiasis and invasive candidemia.
 It was first isolated in 1928 from patient stool and termed as Monilia parapsilosis in Puerto Rico.
 It was also discovered to be the cause of life threatening endocarditis in a drug user (1).
 Before this, it was regarded as a harmless microbe with no serious health implications.